-In addition, the customer is able to select product options (in this case color and size), and add the product to cart, wishlist, and to compare.
+In addition, the customer is able to select product options (in this case color and size) and add the product to the cart, wishlist, and to the comparison.

-In PWA Studio, a customer can see products only in grid mode, but it is possible to sort and filter products.
+In PWA Studio, a customer can see products only in grid mode.
+Filtering and sorting products work as well

 The last thing I want to discuss in connection with the category page is the functionality commonly known as the “Category landing page”.
 In the administration panel, you can set the display mode to “Static block only” for the selected category and select the CMS block to be displayed.
 Unfortunately, this does not work with PWA Studio, where only products are always displayed.